Green Party of the United States: Eco-socialism

 In 2016, the Green Party passed a motion in favor of rejecting both capitalism and state socialism, supporting instead an "alternative economic system based on ecology and decentralization of power".
 The motion states the change that the party says could be described as promoting "ecological socialism", "communalism", or perhaps the "cooperative commonwealth".
-The Green Party rejection of both state socialism and capitalism and their promotion of communalism which was created by libertarian socialist Murray Bookchin places the Green Party into the ideology of libertarian socialism.
 The eco-socialist economy the Green Party of the United States wants to create is similar to the market socialist mutualist economics of Proudhon which consists of a large sector of democratically controlled public enterprises, a large sector of cooperative enterprises, and a smaller sector of small businesses and self-employed.
 Consumer goods and services would be sold to consumers in the market by cooperatives, public enterprises, and small businesses.
 Services that would be for free include health care, education, child care, and urban mass transit.
 Goods and services that would be available at low cost would include public housing, power, broadband, and water.
-Howie Hawkins who was nominated by the Green Party to run for president of the United States in 2020 identifies as a libertarian socialist.
+Howie Hawkins, who was nominated by the Green Party to run for president of the United States in 2020, identifies as a libertarian socialist.